 Trained City staff use chemical fogging to help control the mosquito population.
-Truck-mounted spraying will be conducted by as often as twice weekly, depending upon insect population and weather conditions.
-Spraying will mainly be conducted on the weekends; however, it may take place on weekdays as weather dictates.
-Spraying cannot be conducted in rain or mist and can only be accomplished when winds are between one and ten (1-10) miles per hour.
-To the extent possible, City staff tries to schedule spraying between 9 p.m. at 12:30 a.m., when fewer people and pets are outdoors.
+Truck-mounted spraying will be conducted by as often as needed, depending upon insect population and weather conditions.
+Spraying is not done in rain or mist.
+Spraying is done only when winds are between one and ten miles per hour.
+City staff tries to schedule spraying between 9 p.m. and 11 p.m., when fewer people and pets are outdoors.
 Click here to sign up to get email/text notifications when mosquito spraying will take place.

 What Residents Can Do